MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 - **System tests**: where you test your system as a whole to check if meets all the requirements.

 Another important type of testing is **Regression tests**.
 In Regression tests, given a known input, does the software correctly and consistently return the correct values?
 This kind of testing can catch problems in previously working code that may has been broken by new changes or new features.

 It is highly encouraged to have Unit tests that *cover* most of your code.
 It is also helpful to have some Integration and System tests.

-In this lesson, we are focusing on unit testing, along with regression testing.
+In this lesson, we are focusing on unit testing.
 Same concepts here can be applied to perform Integration tests across modules.
-We will be using Python version 3.5 or above.

 ## The pytest testing framework

-The Python testing framework was chosen to be [pytest](https://pytest.org) for this project.
+MolSSI recommends using the [pytest](https://pytest.org) testing framework.
 Other testing frameworks are available (such as unittest and nose tests);
-however, the authors believe the combination of easy [parametrization of tests](https://docs.pytest.org/en/latest/parametrize.html), [fixtures](https://docs.pytest.org/en/latest/fixture.html), and [test marking](https://docs.pytest.org/en/latest/example/markers.html) make `pytest` particularly suited for computational chemistry.
+however, the combination of easy implementation, [parametrization of tests](https://docs.pytest.org/en/latest/parametrize.html), [fixtures](https://docs.pytest.org/en/latest/fixture.html), and [test marking](https://docs.pytest.org/en/latest/example/markers.html) make `pytest` an ideal testing framework.

 If you don't have `pytest` installed or it's not updated to version 3, install it using:
 ~~~